mateoblack/workspaces-backup-automation/README.md

 # WorkSpaces Backup Automation

-Automated backup and restore solution for AWS WorkSpaces using native image creation.
+Automated backup and restore solution for **Amazon WorkSpaces** using **native WorkSpaces images** as point-in-time backups.

+This project provides a **fully automated, self-service backup system** without S3 snapshots or manual intervention.

+---

 ## Problem

-Manual WorkSpaces snapshots to S3 are time-consuming and slow to restore.
-This solution automates the backup process using AWS WorkSpaces native image functionality for faster, more reliable backups and restores.
+Traditional WorkSpaces backup approaches (manual file copies, S3 syncs, ad-hoc snapshots) are:

+* Slow to restore
+* Operationally fragile
+* Incomplete (often miss apps, config, or user state)

+There is no first-class “snapshot” button for WorkSpaces.

+---

 ## Solution

-Fully automated WorkSpaces image creation with EventBridge scheduling, Lambda automation, and SSM self-service restore capabilities.
+This solution uses **Amazon WorkSpaces native image creation** as a **point-in-time backup mechanism**, fully automated with:

+* **EventBridge** for scheduling
+* **Lambda** for discovery, image creation, and lifecycle management
+* **SSM Automation** for self-service restore

+The result is fast, consistent, whole-desktop backups that can be restored without admin intervention.

+---

 ## Architecture